gayatripendhari/LP2/README.md

 # Python
-All  my work in python is here
+All  my work in LP2 is here